Spacechild1/aoo/README.md

 **WARNING**: AOO is still alpha software, there are breaking changes between pre-releases!

+---

 ### Features

-* peer-to-peer audio networks of any topology with arbitrary ad-hoc connections
+* peer-to-peer audio networks (IPv4 and IPv6) of any topology with arbitrary ad-hoc connections.

-* each endpoint can have multiple sources/sinks (each with their own ID)
+* each endpoint can have multiple sources/sinks (each with their own ID).

-* AOO sources can send audio to any sink at any time;
+* AOO sources can send audio to any sink at any time.

-* AOO sinks can listen to several sources at the same time, summing the signals
+* AOO sinks can listen to several sources at the same time, summing the signals.

 * AOO is connectionless: streams can start/stop at any time, enabling a "message-based audio" approach.

 * AOO sinks can "invite" and "uninvite" sources, i.e. ask them to send resp. stop sending audio.
   The source may accept the (un)invitation or decline it.

-* streams and invitations can contain arbitrary metadata
+* streams and invitations can contain arbitrary metadata.

+* AOO sources can send arbitrary messages together with the audio data with sample accuracy.

-* AOO sinks and sources can operate at different blocksizes and samplerates
+* AOO sinks and sources can operate at different blocksizes and samplerates.

-* AOO sources can dynamically change the channel onset
+* AOO sources can dynamically change the channel onset.

-* timing differences (e.g. because of clock drifts) can be adjusted via a time DLL filter + dynamic resampling
+* timing differences (e.g. due to clock drifts) can be adjusted automatically (= dynamic resampling).

-* the stream format can be set independently for each source
+* the stream format can be set independently for each source.

 * support for different audio codecs.
-Currently only PCM (uncompressed) and Opus (compressed) are implemented, but additional codecs can be added with the codec plugin API
+Currently, only PCM (uncompressed) and Opus (compressed) are implemented, but additional codecs can be added with the codec plugin API.

-* AooSource and AooSink C++ classes use lock-free queues, so that audio processing and network I/O can run on different threads without having to wait for each other

 * the sink jitter buffer helps to deal with network jitter, packet reordering and packet loss at the cost of latency.
 The size can be adjusted dynamically.

 * sinks can ask the source(s) to resend dropped packets; the settings are free adjustable.

-* settable UDP packet size (to optimize for local networks or the internet)
+* settable UDP packet size (to optimize for local networks or the internet).

 * ping messages are automatically sent between sources and sinks at a configurable rate.
   They carry NTP timestamps, so the user can calculate the network latency and perform latency compensation.
   The source also receives the current average packet loss percentage.

-* several diagnostic events about packet loss, packet reordering, resent packets, etc.
+* several diagnostic events about packet loss, resent packets, etc.

-* AooServer is a UDP hole punching server [^Udp] that facilitates peer-to-peer communication over the public internet.
+* an AOO server is a UDP hole punching server [^Udp] that facilitates peer-to-peer communication in a local network or over the public internet.

-* AooClient connects to an AooServer and manages several AOO sources/sinks.
+* an AOO client can manage several AOO sources/sinks and connects to an AOO server.

+* AOO clients can send each other timestamped messages, with optional reliable transmission.

+* AOO is realtime-safe, i.e. it will never block the audio thread.
+(Network I/O is done on dedicated threads.)

+* the C/C++ library can be easily embedded in host applications or plugins.

+---

 ### History